aws/pgactive/docs/quickstart.md

 SELECT pgactive.pgactive_detach_nodes(ARRAY['endpoint1-app', 'endpoint2-app']);
 ```

-After you have detached the nodes, you can run the pgactive.remove_pgactive() command on each instance to disable pgactive:
+After you have detached the nodes, you can run the pgactive.pgactive_remove() command on each instance to disable pgactive:

 ```
-SELECT pgactive.remove_pgactive();
+SELECT pgactive.pgactive_remove();
 ```

 After you have successfully run these commands, you can drop the pgactive extension: